 - Do not re-enter the building until told it is safe by a hall staff member (even if the alarm has been silenced).
 Residence Life staff will assist in the basic evacuation of the facility and will help to coordinate re-entry into the building when appropriate authorities provide clearance.
 It is essential that residents take responsibility for their own evacuation.

 Tampering, damaging, or inhibiting the use of fire safety equipment which includes: smoke/heat detectors, alarms, sprinklers, fire doors, pull stations and fire-extinguishers is a violation of state law as well as University regulations.
 Students may not block access to fire and safety equipment with personal belongings or furniture.
 Sanctions for violating any policy concerning fire alarms may include removal from Housing & Residence Life, suspension from the University, fines, and/or criminal prosecution.

 B.6.
 Flammable Materials

-Furniture, decorations and other items that increase the flammability of a room/apartment/suite may be prohibited at the discretion of the Director of Residence Life.
+Furniture, decorations and other items that increase the flammability of a room/apartment/suite may be prohibited at the discretion of the Assistant Director of Residence Life.
 Below is a list of items that are prohibited:

 - Candles/Incense: Open flames, including candles and incense are prohibited in all campus housing areas.
 Candles which have never been lit may be used for decorative purposes; however, candles on which the wick has been burnt will be confiscated.